Abhiram-Mithur/Pizza-App/README.md

 # Pizza-App
-Customise the pizza using different bases and toppings.
+Customise the pizza using different bases and toppings.<br>
+-> To check the live demo of the site https://pizza-customise-app.netlify.app/.

 <p><strong>Instructions:</strong><br>
 				* Drag and choose a pizza base and up to three toppings to create your own custom pizza!.<br>